alisha17/ensemble_search/README.md

 scaling group in AWS Elastic Beansktalk will spawn more EC2 instances when the traffic increases.

-**Testing**
+### Testing

 To test the application:

 1. Write unit tests using pytest to mock the api and validate the input and response of the api (testing the routes).

-2. If the production db is very large, it is best to create a new mock database with limited values to test the routes.
+2. If the production database is very large, it is best to create a new mock database with limited values to test the routes.

 3. To automate the testing, the use of CI pipelines is essential.
 Using a framework like CircleCI, Jenkins, Concourse etc., the tests can be automated to run on each build.